malrogers7/ha-apps/authentik/README.md

 ## Disclaimer

 This has been created for personal use only.
 This is merely a wrapper to create a Home Assistant App and is not actively maintained.

+Go to http://<YOUR_IP>:9000/if/flow/initial-setup/ to set up the admin user.